Srinu-sara/freshfood/README.md

-resho Fields - Local Market Web Application
+Fresho Fields - Local Market Web Application

 Welcome to Fresho Fields, a clean, modern, and fully functional front-end for a local online market specializing in fresh vegetables and fruits.
 This project was built from scratch to demonstrate a complete, single-file web application that is ready for deployment and further development.